dfinity/ICRC-1/standards/ICRC-2/README.md

     BadFee : record { expected_fee : nat };
     // The caller does not have enough funds to pay the approval fee.
     InsufficientFunds : record { balance : nat };
+    // The allowance is too large.
+    AllowanceTooLarge : record { max_allowance : nat };
     TooOld;
     CreatedInFuture: record { ledger_time : nat64 };
     Duplicate : record { duplicate_of : nat };